 - There will be no deliveries on days that schools are closed.

-- Any changes to the schedule will be communicated to families.
+- Any changes to the current schedule will be communicated to families.

 Meal Service for Students in the School Buildings – Students who are in the school buildings will receive free meals under the USDA program.